011000100110111101101111/homelab/README.md

 # My Homelab

+## Pre-requisites

+- Argocd installed
+- CSI installed (If not longhorn adjust some apps/yaml)
+- Tailscale for Ingress/Loadbalancers (If not, adjust some apps/yaml)

 ## Initial Setup

 Once argocd is deployed, you should create a new app on the interface with the following values.